The physics study program aims to give students a wide and deep view of physical theories,

 We also offer a four-year track with a specialization in applied optics.
 This track is intended for students interested in applied optics and opto-electronics, and who plan to work in the advanced optics industry and in research and development in optics.
 In this track the students also take several engineering courses.

 In addition to our normal program we offer a special track for outstanding students, the Physics Honors Program.
 About five students will be admitted to this program every year.
 These students will be accompanied by a faculty advisor, and will participate in research activity early on.
 They will also enjoy a unique enrichment program.
 Graduates of the honors program will be automatically admitted to our Masters program, and will also be able to opt for the direct PhD track after completing their BSc.

-This is a joint three-year track in the physics and math faculties, awarding the degree of Bachelor of Science in Physics and Mathematics.
+Physics-Math - This is a joint three-year program in the physics and math departments, awarding the degree of BSc in Physics and Mathematics.

 My name is Iftah Galon, In 2014, I graduate with a PhD in physics from the Technion.

 My PhD supervisor was Prof. Yael Shadmi.